Silenterc/ASCIIArt/README.md

 The idea of this project is to load images, translate them into ASCII ART images, optionally apply filters, and save them. (https://courses.fit.cvut.cz/BI-OOP/projects/ASCII-art.html)

+This project´s goal is to showcase OOP oriented design in all its glory.
+It is written in Scala with maximum extensibility in mind.

 ## Useful knowledge

 The pics are in the src/test/pics folder.
 The program's arguments can be input according to the assignment.